allanice001/slactorbot/README.md

 `dlbot example text`

 Into the slack channel configured in the config.
-This would run whatever logic is in the example.py plugin within the elif for kitten.
+This would run whatever logic is in the example.py plugin within the elif for the command `text`.

 # Plugins